phungdiep1997/xxx/README.rst

 --------------

 - teaching when standing is more energetic.
+- using hands movements, body language when teaching, look into EACH student's eyes.
 - given problem, then introduce new concept to solve it.
 - for each concept, function, give example, real world information e.g: list is the one of the most (2) common used data structure in python ....